NetAutLabs/mpls_l3_vpn_service/README.md

 In this lab, you will automate the provisioning and deprovisioning of L3VPN services in an MPLS network based on the service definitions in `services.yaml`.

+!!! tip "Fork"

+    Fork the repository to be able to commit your changes.

+!!! warning "cEOS"

+    The topology uses the container `ceos:4.32.1F`.
+This container needs to be downloaded from Arista and accordingly imported with `docker import <file> ceos:4.32.1F`.

 ## Setup

 ``` mermaid